himanshubit/graphone_pipeline/README.md

 ## Running the Pipeline

 The project is split into several execution phases.
-From within the `graphone-pipeline` directory, you can run the following commands:
+From within the `graphone_pipeline` directory, you can run the following commands:

 **Phase 1: Products Ingestion**
 ```bash